Gaston III of Foix: Rivalry and the birth of an heir

 After returning home, Fébus was informed of the negotiations between the French and English kings, who aimed to sign a peace treaty.
-Holding John II in captivity, the English were in a position of strength and demanded an enormous ransom and major territorial concessions from the French.
+Holding John II in captivity, the English were in a position of strength and demanded a ransom and territorial concessions from the French.
 The Dauphin, the future Charles V of France, opposed such unequal terms and sought to expand his influence in the South by marrying his brother, John, Duke of Berry, to a daughter of John I, Count of Armagnac.
 However, by allying himself with the House of Armagnac, the rivalry between the Houses of Foix-Béarn and Armagnac was rekindled.
 Fébus immediately launched a series of attacks in March 1359, all while offering assurances to the Dauphin of his loyalty.
 Ultimately, the signing of the Treaty of Brétigny on 8 May 1360 caused John of Berry to be sent to London as insurance against John II's ransom and compensated Fébus for the loss of Bigorre with a cash payout of 200,000 guilders.

 The War of Comminges in 1376.
 Miniature by the Master of Boèce, taken from the Chronicles of Froissart, Bibliothèque municipale de Besançon, Ms. 865, f° 207 v°.

-However, the Treaty of Brétigny failed to resolve the rivalry between the two families, who took advantage of the delayed arrival of the English to settle their quarrel.
+However, the Treaty of Brétigny failed to resolve the rivalry between the two families.
 The two families brought together their allies: the House of Albret allied with the Armagnac, while the Viscount of Couserans and the Count of Astarac sided with Fébus.
 On 5 December 1362, the Battle of Launac took place.
 Although outnumbered, Fébus emerged victorious and captured much of the southern nobility, including Armagnac.
 The ransom of 500,000 florins that Fébus extracted from his captives laid the foundations of his financial hegemony over the whole of Southern France.
-Fébus stored this money in the Château Moncade, where he also created a gallery of portraits and military trophies to commemorate the event.
 In September 1362, Agnes gave birth to a male heir, Gaston.
-Despite this, Fébus unceremoniously repudiated Agnes because her brother Charles II of Navarre had failed to pay her remaining dowry.
-Fébus sent her to Pamplona without her belongings, and the two would never meet again.
+Despite this, Fébus repudiated Agnes because her brother Charles II of Navarre had failed to pay her remaining dowry.
+Fébus sent her to Pamplona without her belongings, and the two never met again.
 The life of Agnes is poorly documented, (Note: Her only known speech came after the death of Fébus in 1391.
 Agnes testified at the request of her nephew, King Charles III of Navarre, in order to justify compensation from Foix-Béarn to Navarre after her repudiation.) but her marriage to Fébus was likely an unhappy one.
-The interventions of Pope Urban V in 1364 and Pope Gregory XI in 1373 changed nothing.
-Fébus' repudiation of Agnes would have drastic consequences, as it created an enemy out of the dangerous King of Navarre.
+Fébus' repudiation of Agnes created an enemy out of the King of Navarre.
 (Note: Who was also the godfather of the child.)